-- Protect against disease, such as in the use of immunizations - Promote health, such as counseling on tobacco use - Detect disease in its earliest stages before noticeable symptoms develop, such as screening for breast cancer the Medical Group designates as Primary Care Physicians.
+Protect against disease, such as in the use of immunizations

+- Promote health, such as counseling on tobacco use - Detect disease in its earliest stages before noticeable symptoms develop, such as screening for breast cancer

+Primary Care Physicians: Generalists in internal medicine, pediatrics, and family practice, and specialists in obstetrics/gynecology whom the Medical Group designates as Primary Care Physicians.
 Please refer to our website at kp.org for a directory of Primary Care Physicians, except that the directory is subject to change without notice.
 For the current list of physicians that are available as Primary Care Physicians, please call the personal physician selection department at the phone number listed in Your Guidebook.